Kong/docs.konghq.com/app/konnect/getting-started/app-registration.md

 * You have [published the {{site.konnect_short_name}} service to the Dev Portal](/konnect/getting-started/publish-service/).

-  * To use app registration, Dev Portal must be protected by some sort of authentication.
+  * To use app registration, the Dev Portal must be protected by some sort of authentication.
 That means you can't have a public portal for this step.
   If you set your Dev Portal to public, [disable the setting and create a developer account](/konnect/getting-started/publish-service/).